 The Auditor conducted an interview with the Agency Head Designee and inquired how the agency protects inmates or staff from retaliation for sexual abuse or sexual harassment allegations.
 The Agency Head Designee explained the IPCM monitors inmates and staff to ensure there is no retaliation for alleging or reporting sexually abusive behavior.
 For inmates, this monitoring includes housing and cell assignments, work assignments, programming changes, and disciplinary action.
 For staff, the monitoring includes reassignment of work, posts, performance evaluations, and shift changes.
-In addition, the person being monitored will be offered psychology services to ensure their mental and emotional wellbeing is cared for.
+In addition, to ensure their mental and emotional wellbeing is cared for, the staff members being monitored will be offered psychology services.

 The Auditor inquired to the Agency Head Designee if an individual cooperates with an investigation expresses a fear of retaliation, what measures does the Bureau take to protect that individual against retaliation.
 The Agency Head Designee explained the individual would be monitored in the same manner as the individual who reported the allegation and would be protected against such retaliation.
 The protection can take the form of changing housing or work assignments, transfers, changing work supervisors, or other actions that prevent retaliation.
-In addition, the person being monitored will be offered psychology services to ensure their mental and emotional wellbeing is cared for.
+In addition, to ensure their mental and emotional wellbeing is cared for, the staff members being monitored will be offered psychology services.

-Upon review of the policy, investigative files, and upon completion of the interviews, USP Atwater demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.
+Upon review of the policy and upon completion of the interviews, FCI Pekin demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.